nebulab/playbook/development/using-git-and-github.html.md

+---
-# Using Git and GitHub
+title: Using Git and GitHub
+---
 Git is used to manage all the projects we work on.
 Learning to use Git is very important because, in addition to preserving the code, it serves as a source of documentation and makes it easier to share design and implementation decisions with the team.